 Qigong means "life energy cultivation."
-It's one of the great traditional arts of China, where many different styles are practiced daily for health and fitness,
+It's one of the great traditional arts of China, where many different styles are practiced daily for health and vitality,

-relief from stress, recovery from illness or injury, and longevity.
+relief from stress, recovery from illness or injury, and promotion of longevity.
 Qigong is also the foundation of Tai Chi.
 We offer two kinds of Qigong in the Foundation program: Dynamic Qigong and Primordial Qigong.
-Dynamic Qigong is more rigorous (yang), and helps build the basic strength and skills of body and mind needed for Tai Chi.
-Primordial Qigong is gentler and more meditative (yin), and helps develop higher levels of Tai Chi gongfu.
-Both are also wonderful stand-alone routines for anyone working on health and harmony in mind and body.
+Dynamic Qigong is more rigorous, and helps build the basic strength and skills of body and mind needed for Tai Chi.
+Primordial Qigong is gentler and more meditative, and helps develop higher levels of Tai Chi gongfu.
+Both are also wonderful stand-alone routines for anyone working on health and harmony in body and mind.
 Many of our students, including seniors, find that the Qigong program satisfies all their needs.